mlrequest/mlrequest-python/README.md

 # Getting started
 mlrequest-python is a Python client for the [mlrequest](https://mlrequest.com) machine learning API.
 The client allows you to do a few significant things with only a few lines of code.

-* Deploy a latency-routed model to 5 data centers around the world, providing < 60ms global response time and automatic failover.
+* Deploy a latency-routed machine learning model to 5 data centers around the world, providing < 60ms global response time and automatic failover.
 No servers required.
 * Train a model with thousands of training examples per second
 * Get thousands of model predictions per second
 * Create online learning models (models that update incrementally, in real-time).
 Choose from classification, regression, and reinforcement learning model types.